Thank you, Pastor’s & Delegates!

 July 14, 2025

-Twenty-nine of the 63 ABCORI churches were represented, making it possible for a quorum to be held at the July 14th meeting at Lakewood Baptist Church in Warwick.
-There was then, after much discussion, a movement to put the sale of the property to a vote.
-42 opposed to selling the property, 26 in favor of selling.
-Those opposed to the sale were the majority.
+Twenty-nine of the 63 ABCORI churches were represented, making it possible for a quorum at Lakewood Baptist Church in Warwick.
+After much discussion, a movement to put the sale of the Director’s Residence was voted down.
+(42 opposed to selling the property, 26 in favor of selling.)
+There was then a motion to access the unrestricted endowment funds as needed for the 2025/26 ABCORI deficit budget.

 NORTH KINGSTOWN – They trickled in to the small Baptist church on a midweek evening, each worshiper carrying their own precious memories of Camp Canonicus and a collective sense of dread.
 The emergency meeting led by Pastor Evan Howard was for a group of concerned Rhode Island Baptists to organize efforts to save Camp Canonicus from being sold by the American Baptist Churches of Rhode Island (ABCORI).

-The American Baptist Churches of Rhode Island, which owns the 300-acre camp property, had decided to sell it due to ongoing financial deficits, rising maintenance costs, and the inability to secure adequate insurance coverage.
+The American Baptist Churches of Rhode Island, which owns the 308-acre camp property, had decided to sell it due to ongoing financial deficits, rising maintenance costs, and the inability to secure adequate insurance coverage.
 The meeting was held to coordinate a response and find a way to stop the sale and revitalize the camp’s ministry.

 Key details regarding the situation: